amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2018/2018-04-18-how-i-write.md

 <footer>–Robert Frost</footer>
 </blockquote>

 I am thrilled with the feedback from [my last post]({{ site.url }}/blog/2018/02/mental-illness/)—a tear-jerker for any who attempts reading it.
-It's a story that took me two years to write… not that I was actively writing it whole time.
+It's a story that took me two years to write… not that I was actively writing it the whole time.
 I desperately wanted to share my story sooner.
 I wanted to send it to newspapers, accompanied with my own rude political-cartoon style illustrations mocking the mental healthcare system, but I couldn't do it.
 I was too angry.

 I couldn't let myself share my story until I let myself empathize with mental healthcare practitioners—the people I called and left countless unanswered voicemails for help—desperate cries drowned in a sea of others.
 I had to stop wanting to tear them down and instead see things from their perspective: the overwhelm and frustration that comes from needing to solve urgent problems with the wrong set of tools.
 You do your best to cover gashing wounds with band-aids, but the line of wailing wounded is going out the door.